-Quick tip: Whilst we’re bombarded with things to look out for and be aware of when launching a business, we rarely hear about the things that might not quite turn out as we expect!
-Here are 5 things NOT to expect when launching a business put together by our member Ben, co-founder at Provius.
+Top Tip: Whilst we’re bombarded with things to look out for and be aware of when launching a business, we rarely hear about the things that might not quite turn out as we expect!
+Here are 5 things NOT to expect when launching a business put together by our member Ben, co-founder at Provius 🤔

 Five signs you’re ready to become your own boss

 You’re currently in investigation mode.
-Weighing the pros and cons of going at it solo or keeping your job.
+Weighing the pros and cons of going at it solo or keeping your full-time or part-time job.

 Many people who contemplate becoming self employed but don’t know what to do need time to get their heads together and come up with a viable launch plan.

 It’s also likely you’re looking for validation.
 Someone to tell you that you’re meant to be working for yourself.
-So I’ll give it to you.
+Here are five signs that may resonate with you: